twbs/blog/src/content/posts/2022/bootstrap-icons-1-8-2.md

   - release
 ---

-[Bootstrap Icons v1.8.2](https://icons.getbootstrap.com) is here with over a refreshed docs design and several fixes.
+[Bootstrap Icons v1.8.2](https://icons.getbootstrap.com) has arrvied with some bug fixes and a refreshed docs design to match our main project.

+Here's a quick rundown on the icon fixes:

+- Fix cutoff `bank` icon
+- Fix `house-heart` and `house-heart-fill` fill-rules
+- Fix corners of pentagon icons to match other shapes
+- Fix fill-rule for `x-lg`
+- Fix cutoff `tool` icon

 *Looking for more new icons?
 Head to the [issue tracker](https://github.com/twbs/icons/issues) to check for open requests or submit a new one.*